 Okay.
 It’s hard to argue with that except to point out that regular ovulatory cycles are beneficial for general health.
 Ovulation is how we make the estrogen and progesterone we need for healthy bones and brain and mood.

 And as for animals… I am a former farm girl and wildlife biologist.
 I grew up around animals, and let me assure you: I care about animals.
 Very much.

-I care not just about domestic animals but also about the wild animals who are rapidly losing their habitat to deforestation and climate change and industrial farming.
-I see merit in any method of food production that increases habitat for wildlife, and that includes permaculture and the eco-grazing of animals.
+I care not only about livestock but also about wild animals who are rapidly losing their habitat to deforestation and climate change and industrial farming of grains.
+I care about biodiversity and slowing the modern extinction of species.

 Please comment and tell me about your periods.